cfpb/sbl-project/features/features.md

 ## Request changes to user profile

 ### User stories
-- [x] As a filer, I want to view the list of FIs I’m associated with, so I know which FIs I need to file for.
+- [x] As a filer, I want to view the list of financial institutions I’m associated with, so I know which financial institutions I need to file for.
-- [x] * As a filer, I want to view the information contained in my user profile, so that I can make sure that it's accurate.
+- [x] As a filer, I want to view the information contained in my user profile, so that I can make sure that it's accurate.
-- [x] * As a filer, I want to be able to associate with additional financial institutions, so that I can file on behalf of all financial institutions that I am responsible for.
+- [x] As a filer, I want to be able to associate with additional financial institutions, so that I can file on behalf of all financial institutions that I am responsible for.
-- [x] As a filer, I would like to see list of all my associated institutions.
+- [x] As a filer, I would like to see list of all my associated financial institutions, so that I know which financial institutions I need to file for.
-- [x] As a filer, I would like to select an institution from the list to view its **Financial institution details**.
+- [x] As a filer, I would like to select a financial institution from the list of financial institutions I'm associated with, so that I can view the individual financail to view the financial institution details.

 ### Content requirements
 A user can view: